jbpoline/talk_Wellcome_01April2015/talk.md

 > * Because working for specific incentives is likely to be detrimental to the work
 > * Because evaluation cannot be reduced to a set of numbers: it takes time and competences.
 > * Carrots and sticks seem to work very well for some pets, but do they for researchers?
-> * Remove incentives as far as possible
+> * Conclusion: Remove incentives as far as possible

 ## Mostly the funding agencies' call